-Windows® compatible personal computer
+Windows[®] compatible personal computer

-Disk: 2 GB of free disk space or greater
+Disk: 10 GB of user accessible free disk space or greater

 NOTE: Cardea SOLO checks the available disk space for saving patient ECGs and associated information at start-up.
-If the available disk space is less than 1 gigabyte (GB) a message will be displayed.
+If the available disk space is less than 10 gigabyte (GB) a message will be displayed.
 On average, a Sensor's ECG recording and associated PDF report will require about 450 megabytes (MB).

-CPU: Dual Core CPU @ 2.5 GHz or greater, 32-bit (x86) or 64-bit (x64) processor or equivalent
+CPU: Dual Core CPU @ 2.5 GHz or greater, 64-bit (x64) processor or equivalent